jman2476/blog-gator/README.md

 If you already have Go but do not know what version you have installed, run `go version` in your terminal to check.
 You want to have version 1.26.0 or newer.

 **Webi install:**
-Go to [https://webinstall.dev/golang/](https://webinstall.dev/golang/), find your operating system and copy-paste the instructions into your terminal.
+Go to the [Webi Golang installation page](https://webinstall.dev/golang/), find your operating system and copy-paste the instructions into your terminal.
 If you are on Windows and using WSL, choose the Linux tab and use that to install.
 After pasting in your terminal, press enter and follow any instructions that may come up.

 Once the installation is complete, run `go version` to verify that it worked.
 If this did not work on your machine, try the official installation instructions below.